 There is a section briefly explaining title insurance, which protects the buyers in the event that someone else makes a claim on the property.

 Then there are several sections to address closing or “settlement”.
 Timing is important in real estate transactions because there are a lot of moving parts that all need to be completed during the roughly 30 to 60-day escrow period.
 A delay on a single item can push back the closing date, which creates headaches for everyone involved.
-Pay attention to timing outlined in the Contract.
+Pay attention to the timing outlined in the Contract.

 One notable section pertains to “expenses, prorations, and rollback taxes”.
 This section outlines who pays for what in terms of surveys, inspections, taxes already incurred but not yet paid (or paid but not yet incurred), and any fuel/propane present in any onsite tanks.